Self-guided interactive pub trail in Leeuwarden with online app

 Art Galleries & Cultural Spaces

-Creative hubs in Chatsworth and Peak District Tour from Manchester USD 82 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Self-Guided Pub Trail, Scavenger Hunt and City Walk in Hoorn USD 17 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.